galaxyproject/usage-metering/README.md

 of data.
 Once the data is available, we can start querying it.
 For Maine, these queries tend to run abut half an hour each.

+Take a look at the `collect_job_data.sh` script to automate this process.

 ## Extract job data from a Galaxy database

 Put the following `Job` table query in a file called `job_query.sql`,